 Tip #3- Give Yourself an Extra Hour

-A big tip I always give brides is to get started with the hair and makeup artist earlier than they think they need to.
-When I help my bride’s set their wedding day timelines, I always try to pad my bride’s getting-ready time by an extra hour.
+A big tip I always give my clients is to get started with the hair and makeup artist earlier than they think they need to.
+When I help my clients set their wedding day timelines, I always try to pad the couple’s getting-ready time by an extra hour.
 Hair and makeup can easily run a little over, and it’s always better to have extra time on your wedding day and be calmed and relaxed than to feel rushed because you’re constantly running behind.

 Tip #4- Get Ready in Natural Light